Nuclei and automorphism groups of generalized twisted Gabidulin codes

 \begin{theorem} Let $k$, $m$ and $n$ be positive integers satisfying $k<m\leqslant n$.
 Let $\cS=\{\alpha_1, \alpha_2, \cdots, \alpha_m\} $ be a subset of $\F_q$-linearly independent elements in $\F_{q^n}$, where $\alpha_1=1$.
 Let $\ell$ be the smallest integer such that $\theta_\cS \mid (X^{q^\ell}-X)$ and $r=n/\ell$. \begin{enumerate}[label=(\alph*)] \item The right nucleus of $ \pi_\cS(\cG_{k,s})$ is

 \item Assume $\eta\neq 0$ and the conditions in Lemmas \ref{le:mono_to_mono_right} hold.
 The right nucleus of $ \pi_\cS(\cH_{k,s}(\eta,h))$ is

 \end{enumerate} \end{theorem}

 In Theorem \ref{th:right_nucleus}, it is not difficult to see that $\ell$ always divides $n$, because $\cS\subseteq\F_{q^n}$.
 In fact, $\F_{q^\ell}$ is the smallest subfield of $\F_{q^n}$ containing $\cS$.
 Theorem \ref{th:right_nucleus} (a) is originally proved in \cite[Theorem 4.5]{liebhold_automorphism_2016} in a different language.
-Here we need to reprove it in the form of linearized polynomials to show (b).
+Here we need an alternative proof of it in the form of linearized polynomials to show (b).

 It bears remarking that when $1\notin\cS$, we can still determine the right nucleus in Theorem \ref{th:right_nucleus}: We can simply take any element $\alpha\in \cS$ and replace $\cS$ by $\widetilde{\cS}:=\{c/\alpha : c\in \cS \}$, from which it follows that the new code $\pi_{\widetilde{\cS}}(\cH_{k,s}(\eta,h))$ is equivalent to $\pi_\cS(\cH_{k,s}(\eta,h))$.
-Hence by calculating $\cN_r( \pi_\cS(\cH_{k,s}(\eta,h)))$, we determine $\cN_r( \pi_{\widetilde{\cS}}(\cH_{k,s}(\eta,h)))$. \begin{proof} (a) First, it is easy to see that for any $c\in\F_{q^n}$, the map $\varphi$ defined by $\varphi: aX\mapsto caX$ is in $\cN_r( \pi_\cS(\cG_{k,s}))$.
+Hence by calculating $\cN_r( \pi_{\widetilde{\cS}}(\cH_{k,s}(\eta,h)))$, we determine $\cN_r( \pi_\cS(\cH_{k,s}(\eta,h)))$. \begin{proof} (a) First, it is easy to see that for any $c\in\F_{q^n}$, the map $\varphi$ defined by $\varphi: aX\mapsto caX$ is in $\cN_r( \pi_\cS(\cG_{k,s}))$.
 According to Lemma \ref{le:liebhold}, $\cN_r( \pi_\cS(\cG_{k,s}))\cong \F_{q^{\ell'}}^{r'\times r'}$ for a subfield $\F_{q^{\ell'}}$ of $\F_{q^n}$ and $r'=n/\ell'$.
 Next we show that $\ell'=\ell$.

 Define